-- 1. Never trade any company's stock based on material inside information - 2 Do not share material inside information with anyone unless they have a business need for it and are approved to receive it - 3.
-Never speculate on Archer stock or related securities
+- 1. Never trade any company's stock based on material inside information. - 2.
+Do not share material inside information with anyone unless they have a business need for it and are approved to receive it. - 3.
+Never speculate on Archer stock or related securities.

-Contact the Chief Financial Officer, General Counsel, or Archer Legal.
+Contact the Chief Financial Officer, General Counsel, or Compliance Counsel.

-You must promptly report any suspected violation to the Chief Financial Officer and General Counsel.
+You must promptly report any suspected violation to the Chief Financial Officer, or General Counsel, and Compliance Counsel.